simoncchu/GAPPadder/README.md

 - nthreads: Number of threads.
 - verbose.
 If set to be 1, output more information about the current running states of GAPPadder.

+**kmer_length**

+Show the kmer lengths for assembly.
+For each k, there are several sub-k, which are the length of kmers going to be used by velvet.

 ## **Basic usage**